ed-conte/personal-literature-review-website/design-plan/design-journey.md

 > The audience for my site would be young adults.
 Young adults are the primary audience of the games featured on the site.
 I will target specifically those who wish to explore specifically the narrative, lore, and characters, as I will leave out anything related to gameplay mechanics and guides.

 > NEW answer:
-> The audience for my site are literary enthusiests who enjoy genres relating to historical fiction.
+> The audience that my site targets is literary enthusiests who enjoy genres relating to historical fiction.
 I will specifically cater the site to those who wish to dive deeper into the books that I have read, and encourage them to utilize my site to inform their reading decisions.

 ### Audience Goals (Milestone 1)